Reading at Belmont

 In Key Stage One and EYFS, children access banded reading books, which includes a variety of fiction and non-fiction texts.

-At the start of the school year, your child’s class teacher and the Phase Leader will have informed you about classroom routines for each class with regards to reading books/reading home learning activities.
+At the start of the school year, your child’s class teacher and the Learning and Achievement Leader will have informed you about classroom routines for each class in regards to reading books/reading home learning activities.

 We emphasise the need for parents to take an active role in their child’s education, supporting the developing reader and encouraging open lines of communication through reading logs that must be completed online using the Microsoft My Teams portal.